 What is a perpetual license?

 A perpetual license is a license that is valid forever.
 These are usually for one-off purchases of a software application.
 Once the user receives their license key, they can expect to be able to use your software application in perpetuity, hence the name.
-The license should never expire, and suspension or deletion of a perpetual license should be rare.
+The product key should never expire, and suspension or deletion of a perpetual license should be rare.

 But just because a license never expires doesn't mean that the license can be used without limitation.
 A perpetual license may have other rules, such as a machine activation limit, or limitations on certain features, or a lack of major version updates, etc.